hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 ├── contracts               // the QuorumToken.sol
 ├── scripts                 // handy scripts eg: to deploy to a chain ├── test                    // contract tests
-└── frontend                // DApp done in next.js
+└── frontend                // dapp done in next.js
   ├── public
   ├── src
   ├── styles